JosiahParry/josiahparry.github.io/_posts/2018-01-27-Introducing-geniusR.md

 ---
-subtitle: "Basics for acquiring song lyrics as text data"
+subtitle: Basics for acquiring song lyrics as text data
 thumbnail: "http://josiahparry.com/images/favicon.png"
 ---

-## geniusR

 `geniusR` enables quick and easy download of song lyrics.
 The intent behind the package is to be able to perform text based analyses on songs in a tidy[text] format.